Sex Offences Lawyers Melbourne | Sexual Assault | Indecent Assault Lawyers

 At the criminal law firm of Dribbin & Brown we only deal with crime & traffic law, and a significant portion of our practice relates to representing people charged with sex offences including sexual assault, indecent assault and rape, amongst others.

-We have offices in Melbourne, Ringwood, Dandenong, Frankston, Moorabbin & Geelong.
+We have offices in Melbourne, Broadmeadows, Ringwood, Dandenong, Frankston, Moorabbin, Geelong, Werribee & Ballarat.
 We regularly appear at the Magistrates’, County and Supreme Courts in all these localities.

 The laws of evidence relating to the prosecution of sexual offences are very complicated and in many circumstances time limits apply.
 Matters will often move quickly through the Court system.

-These matters are usually conducted in Melbourne in a special list convened to handle sex offence cases only.
+The filing hearings and committal mentions are usually conducted in the Melbourne Magistrates Court in a special list convened to handle sex offence cases only.
+These matters will usually be heard on a Friday.
 No other offence is handled in this way.

 If you have been charged with a sexual offence it is vital that you obtain legal advice as soon as possible.
 We understand that these matters are embarrassing and often very personal in nature, but more than any other criminal offence it is important to seek advice early from a solicitor who regularly represents clients charged with sex offences.